dmcgits/dmcgits.github.io/mds/GPR103/week1_notes.md

 * Cube says "hello world, she is circle."
 * Have her pass a string to reduce coupling.

-### Inheritance and Composition
+### Inheritance vs Composition

 Object oriented design, we've talked about inheritance.
-What we're seeing in Unity isn't just that though, is it?
+What we're now seeing in Unity isn't just that though, is it?
 Monobehaviour, sure.
 But we're making these components and adding them on to our sprite.

 #### Inheritance